 CAUTION NOTICE: This AAMI standard may be revised or withdrawn at any time.
-AAMI procedures require that action be taken to reaffirm, revise, or withdraw this standard no later than 5 years from the date of publication.
-Interested parties may obtain current information on all AAMI standards by calling or writing AAMI, or by visiting the AAMI website at www.aami.org.
+AAMI procedures require that action be taken to reaffirm, revise, or withdraw this standard no later than five years from the date of publication.
+Interested parties may obtain current information on all AAMI standards by calling or writing AAMI.